 Women's Eye Health Infographic by National Institutes of Health, CC-BY-NC 2.0

-Don't Forget to Cite!
+Don't forget to cite!

 You submitted an abstract, got accepted, did the research and created the infographic and now you stand beside your work waiting for a visitor or adjudicator to ask you about your research.